 Paramedical exams are good for 12 months in most cases, but some insurance providers may require that you update your results.
 The key is to do what you can to pass the test the first time.
 Be honest with the insurance company about your health; don’t hide anything.

 The paramedical exam will show the truth, and there’s no getting around insurance fraud or lying to an insurance company.
-Treat the exam as a follow up to the information you provided, and you should be in good shape.
+Treat the exam as a follow-up to the information you provided; you should be in good shape.